-Strategies to help if your mind goes blank during an interview
+Here are 4 strategies to help if your mind goes blank during an interview:

 - Be honest and ask for help – There is nothing wrong in saying that your mind has gone blank.
 If you find yourself struggling to remember what you were saying, try gently asking for help from your interviewer.
 Something along the lines of, “I’m afraid I got so caught up in what I was talking about that I seem to have lost my place.
 Where was I?”
 Your listener should have no problem prompting you to help you get back to your original point.